Marriage Equality Sweeps the Nation

-In 2008, HRC engaged in the largest electoral campaign in the history of the organization - called Year to Win, an aggressive $7 million election effort to mobilize and motivate millions of LGBT and allied voters - and helped to elect more than 200 pro-equality congressional candidates.
-More than a year before the election, HRC co-hosted the first-ever televised presidential forum devoted to LGBT issues.
+In 2008, HRC engaged in the largest electoral campaign in the history of the organization - called Year to Win, an aggressive $7 million election effort to mobilize and motivate millions of LGBTQ and allied voters - and helped to elect more than 200 pro-equality congressional candidates.
+More than a year before the election, HRC co-hosted the first-ever televised presidential forum devoted to LGBTQ issues.
 Six of the leading Democratic presidential candidates participated.

 In 2012, the most recent presidential election, HRC engaged in the largest electoral campaign in the history of the organization.
 Along with our energized supporters, HRC raised or contributed more than $20 million to re-elect President Obama and to win marriage equality in all three states where marriage was on the ballot, to defeat a constitutional ban on same-sex marriage in Minnesota, and to elect a Congress that includes both the most openly LGB individuals and also the most straight allies ever.
 Electoral victories included sending Tammy Baldwin (D-WI) to the U.S. Senate, making her the first openly gay Senator in U.S. history.